MrutyunjayShukla/Call-Center-Analysis-Pwc-Switzerland-Power-BI-Virtual-Case-Experience/README.md

 - Insights

 ## Problem Statement
-- **Problem** The Manager at Phonenow is looking for insights in to the Call Center DataSet.
+- **Problem** The manager at Phonenow is looking for insights into the Call Center DataSet.
-- **Objective** To Create a Dashboard in Power BI for Call Center mannager the reflects all relevant KPI'S:
+- **Objective** To create a dashboard in Power BI for the call center manager that reflects all relevant KPIs:
      - Agent Performance
      - Customer Satisfaction
      - Exploratory Data Analysis

 - **Possible KPI'S**
-     - Overall calls answered and  resolved
+     - Overall calls were answered and  resolved
      - Calls sorted by topic
-     - Calls per Month
+     - Calls per month
      - Agent Performance
      - Average Talktime
      - Average Satisfaction